Outage Analysis of Aerial Semi-Grant-Free NOMA Systems: Introduction

 \section{Introduction}

-\subsection{Background and Related Works}
+\subsection{Background and related works}

-In recent years, unmanned aerial vehicles (UAVs) are envisioned to play an essential role in space-air-ground integrated networks due to the flexibility of deployment, controllable mobility, and low costs \cite{ZengY2016Mag}-\cite{ZouY2021Netw}.
-Multiple access techniques are essential to push forward in integrating UAVs into 5G networks and beyond.
-Non-orthogonal multiple access (NOMA) is regarded as a profitable candidate for 5G networks because of its merit in providing higher spectral efficiency and supporting massive connectivity \cite{LiuY2019WC}.
-Multiple users are served simultaneously in non-orthogonal channel resources by isolating the users in the power domain \cite{SaitoY2013VTC, DingZ2017Mag}.
-UAVs can provide services for multiple users over the same resource block by utilizing NOMA.
-There are quite a few current investigations that have considered using NOMA to improve the performance of UAV-enabled communication systems.
-Hou \emph{et al.} focused on addressing the spatial distribution problem of NOMA enhanced UAV network by utilizing stochastic geometry tools \cite{HouT20191TCOM}-\cite{HouT2020IoT}.
-In \cite{HouT20191TCOM}, a new 3D UAV framework for providing wireless service to randomly roaming NOMA users was proposed.
-Analytical expressions for the outage probability (OP) and ergodic capacity (EC) of multiple-input-multiple-output (MIMO)-NOMA enhanced UAV networks were derived.
-In \cite{HouT20192TCOM}, the UAV-centric strategy for offloading actions and the user-centric strategy for providing emergency network were considered, and the analytical expressions of the coverage probability for both strategies with imperfect successive interference cancelation (SIC) were derived.
+In recent years, Unmanned Aerial Vehicles (UAVs) have been envisioned to play an essential role in space-air-ground integrated networks due to the flexibility of deployment, controllable mobility, and low costs \cite{WuQ2021JSAC}.
+Multiple access techniques are essential to integrate UAVs into 5G networks and beyond.
+Non-Orthogonal Multiple Access (NOMA) is regarded as a profitable candidate for 5G networks because of its merit in providing higher Spectral Efficiency (SE) and supporting massive connectivity \cite{LiuY2019WC}.
+Multiple users are served simultaneously in non-orthogonal channel resources by isolating the users in the power domain \cite{DingZ2017Mag}.
+Using NOMA technology, UAVs can provide services for multiple users over the same resource block.
+Quite a few current investigations have considered using NOMA to improve the performance of UAV-enabled communication systems.
+Hou \emph{et al.} focused on addressing the spatial distribution problem of NOMA-enhanced UAV network by utilizing stochastic geometry tools \cite{HouT20191TCOM}-\cite{HouT2020IoT}.
+In \cite{HouT20191TCOM}, a new 3D UAV framework for downlink wireless service to randomly roaming NOMA users was proposed.
+Analytical expressions for the Outage Probability (OP) and Ergodic Capacity (EC) of Multiple-Input-Multiple-Output (MIMO)-NOMA-enhanced UAV networks were derived.
 In \cite{HouT2020TVT}, the NOMA-enhanced UAV-to-everything networks were investigated.
 The closed-form expressions for the OP and EC of the paired NOMA receivers were derived.
-NOMA-enhanced terrestrial internet of things (IoT) networks and NOMA-enhanced aerial IoT networks were investigated in \cite{HouT2020IoT}, and new channel statistics were derived for both terrestrial and aerial users.
-Then, the analytical expressions for the exact and the asymptotic coverage probability were derived.
+In \cite{HouT20192TCOM}, the UAV-centric strategy for offloading actions and the user-centric strategy for providing emergency network were considered, and the analytical expressions of the Coverage Probability (CP) for both scenarios with imperfect Successive Interference Cancelation (SIC) were derived.